abyy05/soccer-player-reidentification/README.md

 ## 🐛 Known Limitations

-* The model file (`.pth`) is not included — you need to supply your own YOLOv8-compatible checkpoint trained on football players
+* The model file (`.pth`) is not included — you need to supply your own YOLOv8-compatible checkpoint trained on football players.
+Model training code is provided.
 * Tracking is single-camera only
 * Performance tested on 720p @ 30fps; 1080p will be slower without a GPU